otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

  - value: The default value for that floating point (also the current value)
  - advanced: Whether it represents an advanced option
  - index: Normally it is at the discretion of the client to figure how to sort the fields, use this to specify a specific ordering
+ - slider: Whether the expose should be a slider of sorts

 ### AIHub Expose Boolean

+The boolean expose provides a single boolean value

 ![AIHubExposeBoolean](images/AIHubExposeBoolean.png)